bundseth/2017/Schrodinger/DRAGexample.md

 ## Fidelity

 We can calculate the fidelity of our gates by comparing their output to the ideal case.
 Our gates behave ideally when $$λ=0$$ and there is no leakage into the 2nd excited state.
-Using the same measure of error as in \[[1]], we can take the overall gate fidelity to be the average of gate fidelities when using the 6 axial states on the Bloch sphere as input.
+Using the same measure of error as in \[[1]], we can take the overall gate fidelity to be the average of gate fidelities when using the 6 axial states on the Bloch sphere as inputs.

 ```jldoctest example1
 tgs = (3:9)*1e-9 # gate times